 With this in mind, Tierney set out to create an online channel for veterans to share their tales and experiences with younger generations, so they could learn of the sacrifices made by soldiers while serving in the armed forces.
 Not long after, The Frontlines was created.

-Tierney plans to donate 100% of the proceeds from his sales go to the Wounded Warrior Project.
+Tierney plans to donate some of the proceeds from his sales go to the Wounded Warrior Project.

 “It’s really about getting the word out.
 We’re not trying to make a political statement, but there should be just reasons for going to war.
 These stories will allow people to decide for themselves,” explains Tierney.

-Even though his website has just launched, Tierney has great ideas to get readers involved, such as hosting a design contest and selling the winning design in his CafePress shop.
+Even though his website has just launched, Tierney has great ideas to get readers involved, such as hosting a design contest and selling the winning design in his Frontlines shop.